UNC-Libraries/SCTS-Documentation/Style Guide.md

 # General rules

-**Good writing and editing:** Deathless prose is not required; good concise standard English with a kind and respectful lens is required.
+**Good writing and editing:** Concise standard English with a kind and respectful lens is the goal.
 In addition to writing new description, be prepared to edit the writing of archivists who have gone before you.
 Sometimes editing corrects errors; sometimes it clarifies description; other times it remediates offensive language or surfaces voices previously hidden in description.

-**Ethical and inclusive description:** We strive to use conscious language that is kind, compassionate, mindful, empowering, respectful, and inclusive.[^1] In regards to voice and style, we lean heavily on the thoughtful work of our peers and colleagues, especially the [recommendations produced by the Archives for Black Lives in Philadelphia (A4BLiP)](https://archivesforblacklives.files.wordpress.com/2019/10/ardr_final.pdf):
+**Ethical and inclusive description:** We strive to use conscious language that is kind, compassionate, mindful, empowering, respectful, and inclusive.[^1] In regards to voice and style, we lean heavily on the thoughtful work of our peers and colleagues, especially the recommendations produced by the Archives for Black Lives in Philadelphia (A4BLiP):

 - decenter “neutrality” and “objectivity” in favor of “respect” and “care”;
 - avoid passive voice when describing oppressive relationships;
 - use active voice in order to embed responsibility within description;